Beinn Mhòr (Cowal)

-Beinn Mhòr is the highest mountain on the Cowal Peninsula west of Loch Eck in Argyll and Bute, Scotland.
+Beinn Mhòr is the highest mountain on the Cowal Peninsula, west of Loch Eck in Argyll and Bute, west of Scotland.
 It has a high topographic prominence to height ratio and consequently commands a good all round view.

 Beinn Mhor is within the Loch Lomond and The Trossachs National Park.
 To its east, Benmore Botanic Garden makes use of the lower slopes, and includes an outdoor centre in Benmore House.

 Ascents

 Beinn Mhòr is most frequently and probably most easily ascended from the south, via the end of the public road into Glen Massan.
 From here, there is a short hike to Glen Massan, followed by about 400 metres of ascent up forestry tracks and paths, from which the climber eventually emerges onto the open hillside.
 At this point, the climber returning by the same route should note the position, as there are no paths above this point and entering the forest by any other point could mean getting lost in steep and thickly forested terrain.
 Despite the lack of paths, the upper slopes are gentle and mostly short grass which provide easy ascent to the summit.